Hidden Horse Equestrian Campground

 Directions

 From Callahan, take Callahan-Cecilville Road west for approximately 11 miles.
-About a half mile below the summit, the campground turnoff is on your left.
-Hidden Horse is less than 2 miles down the road.
+About half a mile below the summit, the turn-off to the campground will be on your left.

 Amenities